IT Ministry To Set Up 18 More Software Technology Parks - UrduPoint

 "The setting up of IT parks will not only give a fresh impetus to the IT sector, but it will also provide job opportunities for the people," he added.

 He said that Pakistan's IT companies were providing services to world institutions in over 120 countries.
-He said that Pakistan's IT industry was rapidly progressing and our IT exports are also increasing.
+He said that Pakistan's IT industry was rapidly progressing and our IT experts are also increasing.